 On your next visit to a National Forest this winter, take a fresh look at the trees surrounding you and impress your friends with your knowledge of tree adaptations to cold temperatures.

 This blog post is sponsored by NFF tree-planting partner Planet Home Lending.
-Through their new Planet with a Purpose initiative, Planet Home Lending will plant three trees on our National Forests for every loan closed in 2019, up to 25,000 trees.
+Through their Planet with a Purpose initiative, Planet Home Lending has planted 155,000 trees on National Forests since 2019.